ankitmaloo/ankitm.github.io/_posts/2025-08-20-verification.md

 > If the AI can't tell for itself whether it is working properly, then some person has to make that assessment and make any necessary modifications.
 An AI that can assess itself may be able to make the modifications itself.

-Working with large language systems[1], humans are overwhelmingly the checkers.
+Working with large language systems[^1], humans are overwhelmingly the checkers.
 We prompt a model, assess the output, suggest modifications, and then wait for another output.

 In that sense, AI is like hiring a 10x junior developer.
 They're lightning fast, finishing tasks in seconds.
 But you can't leave them alone.
 You have to watch their every move because they might misunderstand a crucial instruction, delete a production database, and you don't have a way back.
 Guarding against this, you either would verify every step, or only keep the access limited to a sandbox.
 Or have a conversation with an HR perhaps?

 This isn't a hypothetical anymore.
 It happened recently.
 An AI coding agent from Replit [wiped](https://www.reddit.com/r/Futurology/comments/1m9pv9b/replits_ceo_apologizes_after_its_ai_agent_wiped_a/) a database with over 1,200 records, despite clear instructions.
 When caught, it called the mistake a "catastrophic failure."
 The company's CEO called it "unacceptable."

 The code (or text) generation is magic, but production deployments are scary because of large surface area of possible errors.
-It's not an intelligence issue but the very nature of the tool where it requires supervision.
+It's not an intelligence issue but the very nature of the tool where it requires supervision[^2].

 ### The 'Verification Tax'